GJeannin0/GJeannin0.Github.io/index.md

 ### Character
 The game is playable on pc, each player control his stickman using directionnal keys and the space bar.
+The terrain is flat with a vollayball net at the center.

 ### Controls
 Each stickman can move by going left, right and by jumping using the according keys and space to jump.